Simple steps YOU can follow on just how easy hot tub refurbishment can be!

 The following post walks you through the EXACT steps I just took in my hot tub refurbishment project:

-- How to fix a hot tub that needs new equipment
+- How to fix cracks in the acrylic shell of the hot tub

 - Finding & fixing leaks in the hot tub